daria-lioubashevski/Saved_You_A_Click_In_Hebrew/README.md

 # Saved You a Click In Hebrew

-A real-world dataset for training and evaluating question answering models in Hebrews.
+A real-world dataset for training and evaluating question answering models in Hebrew.
 Built by combining Israeli news sources with TL;DR-style posts from Facebook.
 👉 [View on Hugging Face 🤗](https://huggingface.co/datasets/daria-lioub/heb_amlk_for_QA)